probcomp/genstudio/docs/api/plot.md

 {: .api .api-section }

 - A render function to be used in the Observable Plot rendering pipeline.
+(JSRef)